 Sexual aversion: Being repelled by sex is rare.
 It is most common in people who suffered child abuse and those who have been brought up in strict religious surroundings.
 Aversion can also exist in homosexual or bisexual people who attempt to lead a heterosexual life against their basic inclinations.

-Drugs: The following can cause erectile dysfunction:
+Drugs: The following are some of the drugs that can cause erectile dysfunction:*

 - anticancer medications